 Adobe Analytics Implementation with Adobe Launch (Step-by-Step Guide)

-• Collect high entropy user-agent client hints: Enable this option.
-Client Hints are gradually replacing the traditional User-Agent string as a more reliable and privacy-friendly source of device information.
+• Collect high entropy user-agent client hints: Enable this.
+Client Hints are gradually replacing the traditional User-Agent string as a more reliable, privacy-friendly source of device information.

 The main settings are eVars and Props, and basic page information (ADDITIONAL SETTINGS).